 How should one tackle driven partridges?
 Some say that they are a soft quarry as they don’t usually fly that fast.
 This may be true but they are potentially deceptive because their rapid wing beat and glides can lead to misjudgment.
 A partridge typically flies at about 30mph, a pheasant at about 35mph (sometimes higher), a pigeon in straight and level flight around 50mph, with wildfowl faster still if not coming in to land.
 Partridges, especially when they are close in, may be missed in front if their speed is wrongly assessed, although misses behind and off line are common, too.
 Partridge are, nevertheless, best shot with a fairly instinctive approach based on good visual discipline.
 They don’t normally need much conscious forward allowance when engaged at mid-range or less (the artificially high birds are another matter).
 Indeed, if you start getting too neurotic about lead, it may actually damage your performance.

 Although the birds are not flying that fast, partridge-shooting can become a frantic business when birds explode suddenly in all directions.
 Safety must be kept in mind and excitement controlled.
 Select your mark carefully and see sky before taking the shot.
 Keep the muzzles up and finger extended along the trigger guard when not shooting.
 Don’t swing through the line but when the time comes, however, get stuck in and don’t wait too long to see if it’s “your” bird.
-Experienced partridge-shots can be impatient of too ponderous, too pheasant-like, an approach.
-I know of a case where an old gun said to a guest with a passion for shot and cartridge counting: “For goodness sake man, get a move on.”
-Some shots can be assiduous in regard to what they think is proper etiquette.
+Experienced partridge-shots can be impatient of too ponderous, too pheasant-like an approach.
+Some can be assiduous in regard to what they think is proper etiquette.
 Partridge-shooting is not pheasant-shooting.
 Arcs are not absolute when a covey explodes over cover in front of you.
 Assuming you have a safe, jolly team who understand muzzle discipline, it may be a good idea to have a pre-drive word with fellow guns along the lines of: “Don’t be too concerned about what is mine and thine when the birds start coming.”
 Better still, ask the shoot captain to cover this, as driven partridges are best enjoyed with a bit of gusto.

 Partridges need to be shot well in front without delay or prevarication (ideally, take your first bird out at about 30yd).
 They need to be shot with a certain precision; the cardinal sin is to “brown” a covey.
 To master these birds requires a well-practised, efficient mount and perfect locked-on focus every time.
 Walsingham’s dictum “don’t check” applies.
 Because the speed of partridges may be misjudged, some may inadvertently rush to a stop having accelerated the gun.
 So, don’t rush excessively but don’t be a slowcoach either.